Does Coffee Dehydrate Us?

 We all love a cup o’ Joe.
-But is this popular beverage causing us to be dehydrated?
-In this article, we get to the bottom of this common claim.
+But is this popular beverage causing dehydration?

 Introduction

-We have all been told to not drink too much coffee as it will dehydrate us.
+We have all likely been told that drinking too much coffee can cause dehydration.
 But is this truly the case?
-I mean, there is a plausible rationale that might explain this—and we will touch upon in this article—but as is often the case with the human body, such plausible physiological mechanisms can fail to pan out in reality.
-Luckily, I have investigated this claim thoroughly.
-So sit back, relax, and read on to learn what the best available science says.
+I mean, there is a plausible rationale for this—and we will touch upon it in this article—but as is often the case with the human body, such plausible physiological mechanisms can fail to pan out in reality.
+Luckily for you, I have investigated this claim thoroughly.
+So sit back, relax, and read on to learn what the best available evidence has to say on this topic.

 Coffee consumption is associated with a range of health benefits and little risks.
-Learn more by reading our earlier article on coffee and health.
+Learn more by reading our earlier article.

 The reason we’re told that drinking coffee is dehydrating is because caffeine—one of the main substances in coffee—is a diuretic.
-What this means is that caffeine makes us pee, and if we pee more, we lose more water from our body.
-In fact, urine is more than 90% water, so it doesn’t take a genius to figure out that peeing more often could dehydrate us.
-Further, caffeine may prevent sodium reabsorption in the kidneys, which could lead to more water ending up in our urine (1).
+This just means that caffeine makes us pee, and if we pee more, we lose more water.
+In fact, urine is more than 90% water, so it doesn’t take a genius to figure out that peeing more often may cause dehydration.
+Further, caffeine may prevent sodium (or salt) reabsorption in the kidneys, which could lead to more water ending up in our urine (1).
+This is because sodium attracts water (via osmosis), so if there's more sodium in the urine, there could also be more water in the urine.

-However, we must keep in mind that coffee grounds are just 1–2% caffeine; so the vast majority of a brewed coffee is water (2).
-So maybe the increased production of urine is offset by the water we drink from the coffee.
-However, maybe taking caffeine in other forms (e.g., pills or gums) would cause us to be dehydrated as in this case it's not consumed in liquid form.
-To get to the bottom of this, we need to investigate studies that instructed people to drink coffee or consume caffeine and then monitored urine production or hydration status.
+However, we must keep in mind that coffee grounds are just 1–2% caffeine, so the vast majority of a brewed coffee is water (2).
+So, maybe any caffeine-induced increase in urine production is offset by the water we drink from the coffee.
+However, what if we took caffeine without water (e.g., via pills or gums), would this be more likely to cause dehydration?
+To get to the bottom of all of this, we need to investigate studies that instructed people to drink coffee or consume caffeine and then monitored urine production or hydration status.
 Thankfully, such studies exist.

-In a study where 50 men were either given 4 cups of coffee per day (200 millilitres (mL) each) for 3 days, or 4 cups of an equal amount of water per day for 3 days, there were no differences in total body water content from the beginning to the end of either trial, or between trials (3).
-In a larger analysis of 28 investigations (including 379 individuals) where caffeine was consumed as the intervention, the combined result showed that while caffeine did produce a small increase in urine (+109 mL, or +16%) compared to non-caffeine consumption, the results were not consistent across trials, and whether this would be enough of an effect to cause dehydration is unlikely (1).
-In fact, when the authors dug a little deeper, they noticed that this effect seemed to disappear when caffeine was consumed during exercise (1).
-In addition, the doses of caffeine in these studies were quite large (the median dose was 300 milligrams (mg), which is the amount provided by ~4 cups of coffee), so the small increase in urine must be interpreted within this context.
+In a study where 50 men were given either 4 cups of coffee per day for 3 days, or 4 cups of an equal amount of water per day for 3 days, there were no differences in total body water content from the beginning to the end of either trial, or between trials (3).
+In a larger analysis of 28 investigations (including a total of 379 individuals) where caffeine was consumed as the intervention, the combined result showed that while caffeine did produce a small increase in urine (+109 millilitres, or +16%, on average) compared to non-caffeine conditions, the results were not consistent across trials, and whether this would be enough of an effect to cause dehydration is unlikely (1).
+However, when the authors dug a little deeper, they noticed that this effect was much more pronounced in females, but seemed to disappear altogether when caffeine was consumed during exercise (1).
+It must be noted that the amount of caffeine consumed in these studies was quite large, with the median dose being 300 milligrams—the amount provided by roughly 4 cups of coffee.
+So the small increase in urine must be interpreted within this context.

-A more recent study showed no real difference between the urine produced after drinking coffee with a caffeine content equivalent to ~3 cups of coffee compared to an equal quantity of water (4).
-However, when these participants drank coffee with a caffeine content equivalent to ~6 cups of coffee, they produced nearly twice the volume of urine compared to an equal quantity of water (4).
-Keep in mind that these drinks were consumed in one sitting, so these results may not translate to the real-world, where no one is drinking 6 cups of coffee in one go.
+A more recent study showed no real difference between the amount of urine produced after drinking coffee with a caffeine content equivalent to about 3 cups of coffee compared to an equal quantity of water (4).
+However, when these participants drank coffee with a caffeine content equivalent to roughly 6 cups of coffee, they produced nearly twice the volume of urine compared to an equal quantity of water (4).
+Keep in mind that these drinks were consumed in a single sitting, so these results may not translate to the real-world where it is highly unlikely that anyone is drinking 6 cups of coffee in one go!

 If you want to know all about how caffeine improves exercise performance, including how much to take, we have covered that before as well.